Kanegraffiti/House-of-Wura/README.md

 BLOB_READ_WRITE_TOKEN=vercel-blob-rw-token
 ```

+- `OPENAI_API_KEY` powers both the embedding build script and the streaming Edge chat route.
 - `NEXT_PUBLIC_WA_NUMBER` should be digits only (no plus sign).
 All WhatsApp links are generated from this value.
 - `NEXT_PUBLIC_INSTAGRAM_URL` powers footer links and the floating Instagram button.
 - `NEXT_PUBLIC_SITE_URL` is used for sitemap/robots metadata and sharing links.